.hack//Legend of the Twilight: Anime

-The word "Bracelet" in the title was removed in North America, shortening the title to .hack//Legend of the Twilight, though TV Listings retained the original title during the show's run on Cartoon Network as part of its late Friday night/Early Saturday morning graveyard slot block from 2004–2005.
+The word "Bracelet" in the title was removed in North America, shortening the title to .hack//Legend of the Twilight, though TV Listings retained the original title during the show's run on Cartoon Network as part of its late Friday night/Early Saturday morning graveyard slot block from 2004 to 2005.
 The opening theme music is "New World", performed by Round Table featuring Nino.
 The ending theme is "Emerald Green", performed by See-Saw and lyrics by Yuki Kajiura and Chiaki Ishikawa.

 Victor Entertainment released the soundtrack to the anime on February 21, 2003.
 Chiaki Ishikawa and Katsutoshi Kitagawa composed the lyrics while See Saw, Yoko Ueno, and Round Table with Nino performed the songs.
 Yuji Yoshino composed the songs, and Masanori Shimada and Round Table arranged them.

 CDs

 Three CDs for the TV anime series were released.
 The first is a single of the opening theme NEW WORLD by Round table featuring Nino.
 The second is a soundtrack titled .hack//Tasogare no Udewa Densetsu Original Soundtrack (.hack // 黄昏の腕輪伝説 ORIGINAL SOUNDTRACK) was released on February 21, 2003.
 The second is another soundtrack titled .hack//Tasogare no Udewa Densetsu Character Song & Story (.hack//黄昏の腕輪伝説 Character Song & Story) was released on March 21, 2003.